 Who can make a repair

-For work that requires a license or registration, the renter or rental provider must use a suitably qualified person.
+For work that requires a license or registration, the renter or rental provider must use a qualified person.

 All repairs must be made to the standard a tradesperson would make them.